Listen to this Post

 curl -I http://localhost:3000/_next/webpack-hmr | grep -i "websocket"

-If the response includes WebSocket
+If the response includes WebSocket, the server is vulnerable.

 Expected Patch Fix